R-TEK/colr_pickr/README.md

     $ npm i @r-tek/colr_pickr
     ```

-    If you are using a bundler like Webpack, you can require the module:
+    If you are using a bundler like Webpack, you can import the module:

     ```javascript
     // ES6